Greatest Hits: Decade Number 1

-Greatest Hits: Decade #1 is the first greatest hits double album by American country music singer Carrie Underwood, released on December 9, 2014, by Arista Nashville.
+Greatest Hits: Decade #1 is the first greatest hits double album by American singer Carrie Underwood, released on December 9, 2014, by Arista Nashville.
 The release contains every single from Underwood's first four studio albums: Some Hearts (2005), Carnival Ride (2007), Play On (2009), and Blown Away (2012), except "Some Hearts" from its album of the same name.
 Two newly recorded songs were included: "Something in the Water" and "Little Toy Guns".
 The album also contains four additional tracks.

 The compilation debuted at number four on the Billboard 200 and at number one on the Top Country Albums charts, and set several records upon release, including having the biggest sales debut for a hits collection in any genre of music in more than six years and the biggest first-week sales for a female hits album in any genre in over nine years.
 It went on to become the largest selling greatest hits album of 2015, and has been certified Platinum by the RIAA.

 The album's first single, "Something in the Water" won the 2014 Grammy Award for Best Country Solo Performance.
 The following year, "Little Toy Guns" was nominated for the same award.

-Background
+Background and content

-“I can’t believe it’s been a decade since I auditioned for American Idol.
-Looking back at the songs I’ve released over the years lets me relive my amazing journey.
+I can't believe it's been a decade since I auditioned for American Idol.
+Looking back at the songs I've released over the years lets me relive my amazing journey.
 Even better I get to include new music for the fans!
 So much has happened since then.
 In some ways it feels like it was a million years ago; in some ways it feels like it was just yesterday.
 I remember as a kid just being so excited whenever someone would come out with a greatest hits because it was all my favorites in one little package.
-I’m honored that I’ve had that much love and support over the past 10 years that I get to have one.
-I’m blessed, and I’m so happy that I still get to do what I love.”
+I'm honored that I've had that much love and support over the past 10 years that I get to have one.
+I'm blessed, and I'm so happy that I still get to do what I love.